An Ancient Stacked Pancake Solution to Mean Curvature Flow: Introduction

+A related, but less direct, approach is the following.
+First, it seems we should be able to apply our methods to construct an infinite, simply periodic stack of ancient pancakes, one whose convex hull is entire; using periodicity there are some steps which seem more straightforward than in the finite stacking case.
+With this in hand, by approximating such a flow with sensibly designed compact ones and recentering them appropriately it seems plausible that one can construct a sequence of old-but-not-ancient flows which limit to a half-infinite stack of pancakes, fulfilling the conjecture above.

-\textbf{Acknowledgements:} In the course of preparing the article, ML was supported by the Discovery Project grant DP250103952 from the Australian Research Council.
-During his time at Copenhagen AM was supported by CPH-GEOTOP-DNRF151 from the Danish National Research Foundation (via the GeoTop centre) and is grateful for their assistance.
+\textbf{Acknowledgments:} During his time at Copenhagen, when some of this work was completed, AM was supported by CPH-GEOTOP-DNRF151 from the Danish National Research Foundation (via the GeoTop centre) and is grateful for their assistance.
 LY was supported by foundations managed by the Royal Swedish Academy of Sciences, as well as the G\"oran Gustafsson foundation.
-The authors also thank Alec Payne for his helpful comments, particuarly concerning lemma \ref{continuous_dependence}.
+The authors also sincerely thank Mat Langford for many helpful conversations through the course of this project as well as Paco Mart\'{\i}n for his interest and feedback and Alec Payne for his helpful comments, particularly concerning Lemma \ref{continuous_dependence}.